pvarshney2004/csharp-advance-programming-dsa/README.md

 - Design systems using **interfaces and encapsulation**
 - Implement **polymorphism in data structure-based systems**
 - Strengthen **DSA + OOP integration**

 ---

+### 🔹 `delegates` branch
+This branch focuses on **C# Delegates**, demonstrating how methods can be referenced, passed, combined, and executed dynamically.
+The problems progress from **basic delegate usage** to **advanced concepts** like multicast delegates, callbacks, and comparisons with `Func` and `Action`.

+---

+### 📝 Practice Problems (Basic Level)

+- **Simple Delegate Invocation**
+  Create a delegate that takes two integers and returns an integer.
+  Use it to invoke methods like Add, Subtract, and Multiply.

+- **Delegate with Void Return Type**
+  Define a delegate that prints messages such as Welcome, Error, and Success.

+- **Delegate as Method Parameter**
+  Pass a delegate as a parameter to perform different operations on two numbers.

+- **Multicast Delegate**
+  Attach multiple methods to a single delegate and observe execution order.

+- **Anonymous Method with Delegate**
+  Use an anonymous method to calculate the square of a number.

+- **Delegate vs Func / Action**
+  Rewrite custom delegates using:
+  - `Func<int, int, int>`
+  - `Action<string>`

+- **Delegate for Validation**
+  Use delegates to validate inputs such as:
+  - Email
+  - Password
+  - Phone Number

+- **Delegate Chaining & Removal**
+  Add multiple methods to a delegate and remove one at runtime.

+- **Callback Using Delegate**
+  Simulate a file download process that uses a delegate callback to notify when the download is complete.

+---

+### 🎯 Learning Outcomes

+- Understanding **delegate declaration and invocation**
+- Using **delegates as method parameters**
+- Implementing **multicast delegates**
+- Writing **anonymous methods**
+- Comparing **custom delegates vs Func/Action**
+- Implementing **callbacks and event-like behavior**
+- Improving flexibility and decoupling in C# programs

+---